 Welcome.
 I am Susan Durnford, a Clinical Associate Professor in the Speech-Language Pathology and Audiology Department here at Ithaca College.
-During my 24 year tenure at Ithaca College (IC), I've had the privilege of completing research and presenting nationally in the areas of adult and geriatric neurogenic communication disorders, pedagogical issues, and interdisciplinary education.
-My teaching duties at IC have included undergraduate coursework in fluency and geriatric communication-cognitive disorders.
+During my 25-year tenure at Ithaca College (IC), I have had the privilege of completing research and presenting nationally in the areas of adult and geriatric neurogenic communication disorders, pedagogical issues, and interdisciplinary education.
+My teaching duties at IC have included undergraduate coursework in fluency, and communication-cognitive disorders for older adults.
 Graduate coursework has included motor speech disorders and cognitive rehabilitation.

 Please feel free to contact me if you should have any questions regarding the academic or clinical coursework in our degree programs.